 4QD went global in 1996 when we did a web site.
 The world wide web was young.
 Most of our existing customers were retired and knew nothing of computers or the www.
 So I asked myself, what could I put on the www to get 4QD known and to attract people who might know someone who wanted a motor controller.
 Thus was born 4QDTEC.com.
 When the TV program Robot Wars came out, the BBC robots all used 4QD controllers, and the program gave us a large boost.

 I also can do a bit of free-lance technical authoring.
 See Publications

 I tend to like organising and cataloguing data - which should be evident from the www site: the genealogy section of the www site was started by organising and keying in my father's collection of data on the Torrens families: this data has been added to over the years by others.

 I am a keen photographer: there are many photos in the Cats section of the www site, including many walks with our cats.
-There are more walks with photos in the Green Bottom section of the www site and elsewhere!
+There are more walks with photos in the Forest of Dean section of the www site and elsewhere!

-I am also into water life: both flora and fauna.
+I have had a life-long interest in water life: both flora and fauna.
 See the Natural History section.

 I am also interested in edible and medicinal plants - though it becomes difficult to define "edible" as there are relatively few plants that will do you any harm if you do eat them.

 Fungi... very interesting and photogenic.
 But I found with advancing years that I forgot Latin names almost as fast as I learnt them.
 And Cambridgeshire, where I live, is not a good area for fungi - far too dry!
 Nevertheless I have lots of fungus photos.